 Extra expectations to be happy and jolly.

-All of this “extra” can make it tough for you to take care of yourself, so here is a short self-care cheat sheet with some tips to help you enjoy (or survive!) the next seven-10 days.
+All of this “extra” can make it tough for you to take care of yourself, so here are five quick tips to help you enjoy (or at least survive) the rest of the season:

-- Allow for time to debrief after a gathering.
-Whether in a quiet car ride home, through a venting session with a trusted loved one, or in a relaxing hot bath, have something lined up to help you settle back in to your energetically-familiar space.
+Even if you had a great time, debrief after a gathering.
+Whether in a quiet car ride home, through a venting or sharing session with a trusted loved one, or in a relaxing hot bath, have something lined up to help you settle back into your energetically-familiar and nurturing space.

 However and whatever you celebrate this holiday season (or don’t), I wish you love, peace, and comfort.